mageni/mageni/README.md

 - Security Audits
 - And more ...

 Mageni is accessible, powerful, and will save you time, money, and resources.
-Mageni also helps you comply with regulations and security standards while mitigating the risk of financial losses and security breaches.
+Mageni also helps you comply with regulations and security standards while mitigating the risk of financial losses, fines, jail, sanctions and security breaches.
 This is what it currently looks like:

 <p align="center">
     <img src="https://www.mageni.net/assets/img/macbook.jpeg" width="600" style="padding-top:10px;">